 There are two charts.
 The first chart displays the number of participants with an approved plan by age group for the current quarter.
 The second chart displays the percentage of participants with an approved plan by the participant's age group.
 This chart compares the current quarter against all prior quarters.

-Around 20% of participants entering in this quarter are aged 55 to 64 years, compared with 11% in prior quarters.
-Further, 17% of participants entering in this quarter are aged 7 to 14 years, compared with 35% in prior quarters.
-This is due to the aged based phasing schedule in SA where children were phased in initially, and therefore a higher proportion of adults are now entering the Scheme..
+41% of participants entering in this quarter are aged 0 to 6 years.
+This compares with 12% in prior quarters.